Global production of palm oil has undergone a phenomenal growth in recent years.

 This is encouraging, and some companies now only use palm oil produced in this way.
 However RSPO-certified growers only account for 19% of global palm oil production, which means over 80% of palm oil is considered unsustainable.

-Why Is Palm Oil Used So Widely In Food?
+Why Is It Used So Widely In Food?

 The food industry is responsible for 72% of palm oil use world wide.